-Spay surgery is performed on female cats and dogs, and involves removal of the uterus and both ovaries (i.e. ovariohysterectomy).
-In males, neutering involves removal of both testicles from the scrotum (i.e. orchidectomy).
-Both procedures require your pet to be put under a general anesthesia, and your pet will need a few days to recover from the procedure.
+A spay surgery is performed on female cats and dogs and involves removal of the uterus and both ovaries (i.e. ovariohysterectomy).
+In males, neutering involves the removal of both testicles from the scrotum (i.e. orchidectomy).
+Both procedures require your pet to be put under general anesthesia, and your pet will need a few days to recover from the procedure.
 Generally, your pet will be feeling better after the first 24 hours, but females will need to be rested for a few more days while they heal.

 Why should I spay or neuter my pet?

-Spaying and neutering is very important to the overall health and well-being of your pet.
-Females, if left unspayed, are prone to developing uterine infections (pyometra) and mammary tumours (breast cancer), and males, if unneutered, can develop testicular or prostate cancers, or prostate enlargement.
-Spaying and neutering also helps manage the pet population by avoiding unwanted litters.
+Spaying and neutering are very important to the overall health and well-being of your pet.
+Females, if left unspayed, are prone to developing uterine infections (pyometra) and mammary tumors (breast cancer), and males, if unneutered, can develop testicular or prostate cancers, or prostate enlargement.
+Spaying and neutering also help manage the pet population by avoiding unwanted litters.
 Even pets that are kept mostly indoors can occasionally escape, and it takes only a single “interaction” with another unaltered animal to create an unplanned pregnancy.

-Will my pet’s behaviour change after the surgery?
+Will my pet’s behavior change after the surgery?

-Spaying and neutering does not normally change your pet’s fundamental personality.
-It does, however, may decrease unwanted characteristic behaviours such as mounting, marking/spraying and aggression in males.
-In females, behaviours associated with her heat cycle will diminish, such as yowling, pacing, restlessness, and urine marking.
+Spaying and neutering do not normally change your pet’s fundamental personality.
+It does, however, may decrease unwanted characteristic behaviors such as mounting, marking/spraying, and aggression in males.
+In females, behaviors associated with her heat cycle will diminish, such as yowling, pacing, restlessness, and urine marking.
 Your pet will be less likely to wander from home looking for a mate which decreases the chances of injury from traffic or fights with other animals.

 What is the cost of spaying and neutering?

-At Edmonton West Animal Hospital, we provide this surgery at very affordable low cost to our pet owners.
-We believe that this surgery is a very important part of your pet’s overall health, and it is our goal to make this surgery affordable, so that as many owners as possible can get this procedure done.
-The cost of NOT spaying or neutering your pet is much higher; conditions like pyometra, mammary tumours, prostate enlargement and cancer are complex, and often result in emergencies that require extensive veterinary care and/or surgery.
+At Edmonton West Animal Hospital, we provide this surgery at a very competitive rate to our pet owners.
+We believe that this surgery is a very important part of your pet’s overall health, and it is our goal to make this surgery accessible to as many owners as possible.
+The cost of NOT spaying or neutering your pet is much higher; conditions like pyometra, mammary tumors, prostate enlargement, and cancer are complex, and often result in emergencies that require extensive veterinary care and/or surgery.